aveao/AveBot/README.md

 A discord bot that does a ton of weird (and neat) stuff.

+This is v3, which uses Discord.py rewrite and is finally on COGS.

-Please check out `help.md` to see the command list.
+Please check out `helplong.md` to see the command list.

-# THIS INFO IS OUT OF DATE FOR THIS BRANCH
-**AveBot v3 will use discord.py rewrite and make use of COGS, however, it's not working yet, so the setup stuff etc are outdated.
-However, they'll be updated when v3 is stable.**

 ---